Constellation Shaping for OFDM-ISAC Systems: From Theoretical Bounds to Practical Implementation: System model

 \subsection{Communications Channel and Receiver}

 For communications, the influence of a potential multi-path channel is assumed to be mitigated through equalization.
-The communication receiver removes the \ac{CP} from the received communication signal $\RV{r}_{\text{c}}(t)$ and converts it into the frequency domain using an orthonormal \ac{IFFT}.
+The communication receiver removes the \ac{CP} from the received communication signal $\RV{r}_{\text{c}}(t)$ and converts it into the frequency domain using an orthonormal \ac{FFT}.
 This simplifies the \ac{OFDM} system into a set of $N$ parallel \ac{AWGN} channels, one for each sub-carrier.
-Therefore, the received communications symbol of the $n$th sub-carrier after equalization is given by where $\RV{w}_{\text{c},n} \sim \mathcal{CN}(0, \sigma_{\text{c,}n}^2)$ is \ac{AWGN} with variance $\sigma_{\text{c,}n}^2$.
-For simplicity, we assume that all sub-carriers observe the same noise variance $\sigma_{\text{c}}^2$, i.e., \mbox{$\sigma_{\text{c,}n}^2 = \sigma_{\text{c}}^2, \,\forall n$}.
+Therefore, the received communications symbol of the $n$th sub-carrier is given by where $\RV{w}_{\text{c},n} \sim \mathcal{CN}(0, \sigma_{\text{c,}n}^2)$ is \ac{AWGN} with variance $\sigma_{\text{c,}n}^2$.

 At the receiver, we consider an optimal maximum a-posteriori decoder using \ac{SMD}, as well as \ac{BMD}, which is typically used in practical systems with binary error correcting codes~\cite{bocherer_bandwidth_2015}.
-In \ac{BMD}, a demapper computes a vector of \acp{LLR} $\vect{l}_n$, where the individual \acp{LLR} are evaluated separately for each bit position \mbox{$m = \{1, \ldots, M\}$}~\cite{Ivanov_BICM} where $\mathcal{X}^{(b)}_m$ represents the set of all constellation symbols labeled with bit \mbox{$b \in \{0,1\}$} at bit position $m$, and $f_{\RV{y}_{\text{c}}|\RV{x}}$ denotes the communications channel transition \ac{PDF}.
+In \ac{BMD}, a demapper computes a vector of \acp{LLR} $\vect{l}_n$, where the individual \acp{LLR} are evaluated separately for each bit position \mbox{$m = \{1, \ldots, M\}$}~\cite{Ivanov_BICM} where $\mathcal{X}^{(b)}_m$ represents the set of all constellation symbols labeled with bit \mbox{$b \in \{0,1\}$} at bit position $m$, and $f_{\RV{y}_{\text{c,}n}|\RV{x}}$ denotes the communications channel transition \ac{PDF}.